ArturKaluza/node-lv1/README.md

 # node-task
-This project is building for learning who MERN stack works.
+This project is building for learning how MERN stack works.

 ## Getting Started
 Ts start develop this project you need clone or download this repozytory